-Rare fish rediscovered in Pasir Ris Park; species was first documented in 160-year-old painting
+Rare fish rediscovered at Pasir Ris Park; species was first documented in 160-year-old painting

 Mr Tan, who said he “cannot fully comprehend just how significant this sighting is to the ichthyologists”, noted that there are plans to develop a housing estate near the location of the sighting.

 “How that might impact the wildlife in that section of Pasir Ris Park and the mangroves is anyone’s guess,” he said.

 “If it is negative, then this discovery is all the more significant because it might be the first and last sighting of a bostrychus scalaris.”